amirmasoud-iravani/ai-engineering-school/CONTRIBUTING.md

-# Contributing to your own school
+# Contributing to the school

 When adding a lesson: